mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

 Wordpress Installation (using docker image of wordpress) on Amazon linux using Ansible

 ## Introduction
-Here I am explaining how to automate the process of Installing wordpress on amazon linux server using wordpress docker image in Linux server using Ansible Playbook.
+Here I am explaining how to automate the process of Installing wordpress on amazon linux server using wordpress and mysql docker image in Linux server using Ansible Playbook.

 Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.